-Lochard Energy will transition to the use of a consultation software database to record engagement and consultation activities with impacted landowners and occupiers, stakeholders and the broader public.
+Lochard Energy is using a consultation software database to record engagement and consultation activities with impacted landowners and occupiers, stakeholders and the broader public.
 This system will be used to ensure communications and notices are delivered in an efficient and timely manner.
-Consultation in the early phases of the project will be maintained in the Heytesbury Wells Landholder log (PRM0021-UGS-ZL-0118).